Notes on Scala for Java Programmers

 if (x eq null) // i.e., x.eq(null)

-null
+y eq null

-y eq else
+else

-and defines x != y
+x equals y // i.e., x.equals(y)and defines x != y

-equivalent to !(x == y)
+equivalent to !(x == y).

-Thus, by redefining equals
+Thus, by redefining equals, we

-redefine ==
+redefine == and != as well.

-The redefined equals
+The redefined equals method for

 the Date

-class above uses the predefined methods isInstanceOf
+class above uses the predefined methods isInstanceOf and asInstanceOf.

-corresponds to
+isInstanceOf corresponds to

-the Java instanceof
+the Java instanceof operator.
+It

 returns true if and only if the object to which it is applied is an